ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/06-Deploy_Follower_with_Seed_Fetcher.md

 ### 1.0.
 Push Conjur Contrainer Image to AWS Container Repositories Services

 1. If you want to know more about ECR https://www.youtube.com/watch?v=Yy9AGt4m0_I
-2. :bulb: :bangbang: Reminder: You have legal responsibly to keep the CyberArk Conjur Image/Installer for your own use only, PLEASE MAKE SURE all CyberArk Conjur Image in AWS ECR is set in "Private" to avoid unexpected illegal distribution of DAP images :bangbang: :bulb:
+2. :bulb: :bangbang: <span style="color: red;"> Reminder: You have legal responsibly to keep the CyberArk Conjur Image/Installer for your own use only, PLEASE MAKE SURE all CyberArk Conjur Image in AWS ECR is set in "Private" to avoid unexpected illegal distribution of DAP images </span> :bangbang: :bulb:
 3. Login te ECR
    ```bash
    aws ecr get-login-password --region ap-southeast-1 | docker login --username AWS --password-stdin <your aws ecr region account dns>